cyverse/irods-adm/coding-standards-bash.md

 __TODO review the following in a browser__

-Before editing a script, learn its style.
+Before editing a script, learn its style so you can adhere to it.
 If conditional clauses have spaces around then, any added conditional clauses should have spaces around them too.
 If comments have little boxes of stars around them, any added comments should too.

 Other than focusing on clarity, these standards are merely recommendations, not requirements.
 No standard can cover every situation.
-Dogmatically adhering to a standard can obfuscate code too, so use common sense.
+Dogmatically following a standard can obfuscate code too, so use common sense.
 If following a recommendation in this standard impacts the clarity of a the code, don't do it.

 ## Acknowledgment